Azure/retail-ai-enhanced-search/docs/03_Solution_Quickstart.md

 ![PrivateEndpoint](../media/03_Approve_PE_Cosmos.png)

-#### (14) Create configuration file for Data Ingestion
+#### (14) Data Ingestion

 You need to give necessary RBAC permissions and create .env file for data ingestion.
 Please refer to the [Deployment Flow - Backend](../docs/02_DeploymentFlow.md/#backend-flow---cosmos-db-azure-search-and-open-ai-components).
+Run the container job responsible for ingesting data in CosmosDB using Python script.

 ### Production Environment